SajinaPK/TechSkillsKit/Java/Java_Notes2.md

     Constructor must always be the first statement.

     So we can not have two statements as first statement, hence either we can call `super()` or we can call `this()` from the constructor, but not both.
    `this(...)` will call another constructor in the same class whereas `super()` will call a super constructor.
 If there is no `super()` in a constructor the compiler will add one implicitly.

     Thus if both were allowed you could end up calling the super constructor twice.

+21. **Checked vs Unchecked Exceptions** in Java

+    Exception is an unwanted or unexpected event, which occurs during the execution of a program, i.e. at run time, that disrupts the normal flow of the program’s instructions.

+    In Java, there are two types of exceptions:
+- **Checked exceptions** - Exceptions that are checked at compile time.
+If some code within a method throws a checked exception, then the method must either handle the exception or it must specify the exception using the throws keyword.

+   A fully checked exception is a checked exception where all its child classes are also checked, like IOException, and InterruptedException.
+A partially checked exception is a checked exception where some of its child classes are unchecked, like an Exception.

+- **Unchecked exceptions** - Exceptions that are not checked at compile time.
+In C++, all exceptions are unchecked, so it is not forced by the compiler’s to either handle or specify the exception.

+   Unchecked exceptions are runtime exceptions that are not required to be caught or declared in a throws clause.

+   Unchecked exceptions include all subclasses of the RuntimeException class, as well as the Error class and its subclasses.
+   Ex.
+ArrayIndexOutOfBoundsException, NullPointerException, ArithmeticException